 What is a First Period Kit?

-What Goes in a First Period Kit?
+What to Pack in a Period Pack

 Stains happen, so it’s always a good idea to have a stain remover laundry pen on hand in order to remove any accidental leaks.

 While cramping is normal during your period, it doesn't make it any more enjoyable.
 First periods can feel overwhelming, and physical pain/cramping is the last thing anyone needs to deal with.
 You may wish to include pain relievers, such as Tylenol, Advil or Midol to help with the physical side effects of their first period.
 Always be sure to talk to your child about safe use of pain medication before putting it in their first period kit.